oneapi-src/oneDPL/rfcs/archived/asynchronous_api_general/readme.md

 ### Thrust and CUB

-The Thrust library from Nvidia uses two approaches for its asynchronous algorithms.
+The Thrust library uses two approaches for its asynchronous algorithms.
 Both approaches are implemented for the CUDA backend only.

 First, it has a small set of explicitly asynchronous algorithms in `namespace thrust::async`